[Written by: Shlomi Fish]

 Joey: You know, I wonder what Ayn Rand would have thought about it.

 Chandler: Well, if she had survived all of the five heart attacks she would

 have received when hearing our story, I’d say she would have totally dug it.

 [Cut to Wynand’s office.
 He’s sitting there at his desk.]

 Joey’s Voice: After the events described previously, Gail Wynand decided to

-turn his newspaper into a benevolent newspaper, hailing the productive scions
+transform his newspaper into a benevolent newspaper, hailing the productive

 [Toohey enters through the door.]